| Full Name | David Anthony Pirner |

 - Was in a shortlived supergroup, The O'Jeez; which also featured Kraig Jarret Johnson and Jessy Greene.

-- Spends a lot of time in New Orleans, where he recorded his solo album Faces & Names.
+- Lived in New Orleans for 17 years, where he recorded his solo album Faces & Names.

 - Sang Black Star with Minneapolis songwriter Wain McFairlane on his 2001 album That Was Then This Is Now (which also incuded Wain singing Dave's solo song I'll Have My Day).